 eSports and publishing might seem worlds apart but, as former Olympic coach and eSports psychologist Mia Stellberg explains, rapidly changing marketplaces, technological disruption and the need to maintain a competitive edge mean they have more in common than you might think…

-***Join us at the FIPP World Media Congress, taking place from 12-14 November 2019 in Las Vegas.
-Discounted saver ticket rates are available until 24 July.
+***Join us at the FIPP World Media Congress, taking place from 12-14 November 2019 in Las Vegas, to hear Mia Stellberg present her session on what you can learn from Olympians and e-sports stars.
+Register before 25 September for discounted delegate rates.
 View the full agenda here.***

 What relevance does eSports have to the world of media and why is it interesting for attendees to the FIPP World Media Congress?

 Obviously, eSports is growing at a rapid pace.
 In fact, it’s the fastest-growing sport right now in terms of viewers, sponsorship and media attention.
 It is evolving and although the make up of the audience is quite diverse, it has a lot of the hard-to-reach youth that many advertisers are keen to reach.
 So in that sense, there is a great opportunity to understand the audiences, how to reach them and what motivates them.
 On the other hand, the sector is changing in many of the same ways as the media industry, so it’s also interesting to explore how eSports has embraced change, how it’s transformed the skills and mindsets required for the future, and how it has found competitive advantage.